peterpeterparker/daviddalbusco.com/src/blog/the-unbreakable-slides-for-your-corporate-communication.md

 With this new feature, we aim to provide you with a new kind of editor for presentations and to assist you in the implementation of your brand's CI/CD into your slides.
 In close collaboration with your designer and adhering to your guidelines, we will create a set of unbreakable templates to which you can apply your design, logo, colors, fonts, styles and any other specifications.
 These templates will then be used by all your employees and collaborators going forward, thereby streamlining your company's visual identity.

-But wait, there's more!
-Below are some other features we are unveiling for enterprise customers.
+That's not all!
+Below are some other features we are rolling out for enterprise customers.

 *****